robertkenner1/classroom-copilot/docs/01_DESIGN_PROCESS_NARRATIVE.md

 AI should amplify teacher expertise, not replace teacher judgment.
 The human remains in control of all student-facing decisions.

 ### **4. Personalization Through Context**
-Simple data points (mastery level, learning style) can drive powerful personalization without overwhelming complexity.
+Simple data points (mastery level, learning preferences) can drive powerful personalization without overwhelming complexity.

 ### **5. Standards as Foundation**
 Curriculum standards provide the structural foundation that makes AI-generated content educationally sound and administratively compliant.